 An email address is required to create your VIP page.

-Stetson University operates on a rolling admission, so it is best to apply as early as possible.
-The university offers priority application dates for the fall term on December 1 and March 1.
+Stetson University operates on a rolling admission, so it is best to apply as early as possible, but applications will continue to be accepted until the class is filled.
 To preserve the faculty-student ratio, classes are limited.
 The university reserves the right to close the class earlier than dates specified if enrollment goals are met before those dates.